 Shelf-space-elasticity has been studied since the 1960, both with consistent and ambiguous findings.
 On average, shelf-space-elasticity is estimated between 1.17 and 1.20, depending on product, category, location, store format, … In others, if shelf allocation doubles, demand will increase by an average 17 to 20%, with stronger increase for impulse-sensitive items.
 And the elasticity is stronger when increasing than decreasing shelf-space!

-The sales lift as a result of extra-visibility and changes in physical space in a particular store is essential to evaluate the efficiency of point of purchase display.
+The sales lift as a result of extra-visibility and changes in physical space in a store is essential to evaluate the efficiency of point of purchase display advertising.

 The efficiency of POP display materials

-The evaluation of efficiency is one of the components of all marketing activities, though intangible benefits – brand awareness; customer relationship; and education about product benefits – make measuring impacts a challenge.
+Efficiency is crucial for all marketing activities, though intangible benefits, such as brand awareness, customer relationship and education about product benefits, make measuring impacts a challenge.

-Communication professionals can use various methods to evaluate the success of their efforts, one of which is return on investment (ROI).
-By calculating ROI, marketers measure how much more profit they contribute with the money they invest.
+Marketing professionals can use various methods to evaluate the success of their efforts, one of which is return on investment (ROI).
+By calculating ROI, marketeers measure how much more profit they contribute with the money they invest.
 A high ROI means profits compare favourably to cost.
 The concept of profit generation is important in this context.
-Return on Marketing Investment (ROMI) is not assessed by incremental sales, but by the extra profit specific projects generate.
+Return on Marketing Investment (ROMI) is not assessed by incremental sales, but by the extra profit the initiatives generate.

 Typically, ROI is used as a reference to marketing budget for ongoing and future activities.
-By understanding the impact of individual campaigns, marketers can bette prioritize subprojects and identify the most rewarding promotion mix.
+By understanding the impact of each campaign, marketeers can prioritize subprojects and identify the most rewarding promotion mix.

 Because sales is the crux of retail, display initiatives are often put in the category of sales promotion.
 Therefore, ROI is the traditional metric to evaluate.
 But more importantly, because displays are polyvalent solutions without limits, ROI ensures that the efforts are in tone with the financial viability of the products on display within a particular shop environment.
 Therefore, marketers calculate if the benefits, expressed in extra profit generated, outweigh the costs of the investment.